Study in Ireland for Indian Students — 14 University Partnerships, 1-Year Master's, 2-Year Stay-Back

 Financial evidence

-- Bank statements — last 6 months (notarised)
+- Sponsor bank statement — last 6 months

 - Fixed Deposits with bank confirmation of liquidity